Visa Information news:

 Prices and processing time for applications differ quite a lot at the various embassies.

-For example: the Indonesian Embassy in Kuala Lumpur charges 170 Malaysian Ringgit (~42 €) for a 60-day visa and have it ready the next working day, if you are lucky, the same afternoon; at the Consulate in Penang apply before 12:00 and it is ready the next (working) day afternoon.
+For example: the Indonesian Consulate in Penang charges 210 Malaysian Ringgit (~45 €) for a 60-day visa, apply before 12:00 and have it ready the next working day afternoon.
 Application form can be downloaded.
-Bring 2 passport photo’s, photo copies of return tickets to Indonesia and of financial credibility (like proof of 2000 US $ in traveler cheques or a copy of the two sides of your credit card, and if so, just black out your numbers to be on the safe side).
+Bring 1 passport photo, photo copies of return tickets to Indonesia and of financial credibility (like proof of 2000 US $ in traveler cheques or a copy of the two sides of your credit card, and if so, just black out your numbers to be on the safe side).

 Your passport must be valid for at least 6 more months after date of entry.